capsule-corp-ternoa/ternoa-proposals/TIPs/tip-500-TEE-Enclave.md

 ## Inter-Enclave Synchronization

 In order to create a decentralized fault-tolerant network of TEE enclaves, they should asynchronously communicate and replicate their confidential state.
 Whenever an enclave receives, stores and seals a secret-share, it will send a confirmation transaction to the blockchain.
 When the blockchain receives 5 different confirmations for the same NFT-ID from a cluster, the blockchain will generate a 'NFT-synced' event in the current block.
-Since all encalves in the network are listening to the blockchain events, as soon as they notice the 'NFT-synced' event, they send a request to the original cluster and corresponding slot number for the new secret-share(s).
+Since all enclaves in the network are listening to the blockchain events, as soon as they notice the 'NFT-synced' event, they send a request to the original cluster and corresponding slot number for the new secret-share(s).

 ### Mutual Remote Attestation

 Communication channel of enclaves is secured by expirable tokens, confidential signatures and TLS standard.
 However the enclaves have to prove their genuineness in each secret exchange.
-That means they should prove that : they are running in a verifiable updated (cpu microcodes) hardware, they are running under a secured mechanism of TEE in terms of memory, processing and storage and finally they are running an updated official code of open-source Ternoa encalve.
+That means they should prove that : they are running in a verifiable updated (cpu microcodes) hardware, they are running under a secured mechanism of TEE in terms of memory, processing and storage and finally they are running an updated official code of open-source Ternoa enclave.

 These are only possible through a hardware generated quote in TEE and then verifying it with the Intel as the manufacturer.
 To make the process bullet proof, we inject a signature of some confidential data to the quote before being signed by hardware key.
 These injected data will provide critical identity information to the other party that helps establishing the trust.
 Above all at the final stage, the data will be encrypted another time with a temporary public key which is generated securely inside the enclave.